sagemath/sagewiki_to_gh-2022-10-10/days73.md

  In case 2. and 3. the algorithm should also output a fundamental domain and generators in canonical forms.
 (Charles, Vincent)

+ * Generating saddle connections in a given surface and study their statistics (Grace)

- * Affine interval exchange transformations (Charles)
+ * Affine interval exchange transformations: rotation number for affine circle homeos, generalized Rauzy induction (Charles)

+ * Teichmueller flow for genus 1 quadratic differentials (Charles)

  * ... ''add your own project'' ...